acmpesuecc/GrowPal/README.md

 This is a repository for managing code for the GrowPal project.

 ## Installation
 make sure the required libraries are installed.
-SQL Script for initialisation will be pushed soon.
+SQL Script for initialization will be pushed soon.
 Run ```main.py``` to execute.

 ## Libraries required:
 ```